threadburner64/CC-Webdisplays/README.md

 # CC-Webdisplays

-Made this because Webdisplays was not ready for 1.16.5
+Made this because Webdisplays is not ready for 1.16.5

 A library, xvfbwrapper is only made for linux which allows fast-screenshotting Therefore this will only work on linux systems